RohitGoswami853/RohitGoswami853/README.md

 ## ABOUT ME
 <div style="display:flex; flex-direction:row">

-💼 I am currently pursuing my B.Sc in Data Science and have a Diploma in Software Development.
+💼 I am currently pursuing my B.Sc in Data Science

+📋I have a Diploma in Software Development.

 🤖 I have a solid foundation in machine learning algorithms, statistical analysis, and data visualization techniques.

 💡 Alongside my technical skills, I am also proficient in Python, HTML, CSS and Javascript allowing me to create interactive and visually appealing data products.

-📈 Currently I'm learning about AI and Deep Learning techniques.
+✍ Currently I'm learning about AI and Deep Learning techniques.

   <img src="aboutUS.gif" alt="Image" width="400">